Vaultmicro/uvc_frame_detector/README.md

 This programme uses usbmon* in linux to get raw data, recombine urb into payloads and frames.
 Uses same validation with oldmanandsea, however controlconfig data is not yet programmed.

+### UVCPerf
+This programme uses usbmon* in linux to get raw data live, recombine urb into payloads and frames.
+Uses same validation with oldmanandsea & Moncapler, however controlconfig data is not yet programmed.

 ### Valid_test, Frame_test_iso, Frame_test_bulk, Example
 Uses captured raw log data to test whether validation for payload and frame is well made.
 Google test is used to test each unit, and linux urb is used as an example (but can run in window).